abhi-ingle/abhi-ingle/README.md

 <h3 align=center><b><ins>Who am I?
 (Still figuring that out)</ins>🙃</b></h3>
 <p>
-Abhijeet alias aragon this side.
+Abhijeet, alias aragon this side.
 Hacking was never something I thought I'd be doing, but here I am.
 I'm a serious daydreamer, often lost in my own thoughts and not fully present in the moment.
 But when night falls, my hacker persona takes over.<br/>

 My targets are private organizations, governments, and universities.
 What started as a fun pastime has become an addiction for me.
 I've discovered that I'm better at breaking things than building them, and hacking satisfies my craving for excitement and challenge.<br/>

 I work as a security researcher, dedicating most of my time to studying complex systems and designing security solutions.
-Whether it's simple web sites, operating systems, smart contracts, or IoTs, I have a knack for hacking everything that can be categorized as machines.
+Whether it's simple web sites, operating systems, smart contracts, or IoTs, I have a knack for hacking everything that can be categorized as machines.<br/>

 I love to talk about tech, science fiction, cyber warfare, and various mind-boggling conspiracy theories.
 If you share similar interests, feel free to contact me.
 (I prefer online communication to in-person interactions).<br/>